Your prepper pantry? Filled to the brim.

 A get home bag is more useful when you build it tailored to your needs.
 Folks obviously have different necessities, so the contents of GHBs aren’t the same.
 Before you start building your own, you have to ask yourself these questions:

 Do I Live in an Urban Area or a Rural Area?

 Identifying what type of environment you live in is the first thing you should consider when packing a get home bag.
 This question is a no-brainer, but it could mean the real difference between getting home safe and getting stranded along the way.

 If you live in the countryside, you probably won’t have the same challenges as city dwellers, like crowded streets and blocked roads.
 This example goes to show that identifying your area is an essential step in the process.

 There’s a high chance you’ll be in your workplace when shit goes down.
 The distance between your home and office will determine how many items you should pack.
 The farther you travel away from home, the more stuff you need in your get home bag.
 But remember that your bag must be as lightweight as possible.
 You don’t want it to weigh you down on your march home.

 You also have to consider the weather conditions in your area before finalizing the contents of your get home bag.
 You might need to pack a few extra clothes that offer protection from the heat and sun or clothes that protect you from the rain.
 Remember that you should waterproof and shockproof your bag, too, because there might be items in there that need a little care.

 Do I Have a Vehicle?

-Your GHB essentials will need some tweaking if you travel by foot or with a vehicle when SHTF.
+Your get home bag essentials will need some tweaking if you travel by foot or with a vehicle when SHTF.
 If you bring your car to work daily, you might as well drive yourself home rather than walk on foot.
-During emergencies, it could be a faster and safer option.
+During emergencies, it could be the faster and safer option.

 That said, you’ll have to include a few prepper gears in your get home bag in case your ride breaks down.
 A GHB for cars looks a bit different, but it serves the same purpose: to get you home in one piece.